-Fuel cell vehicles, powered by hydrogen, have the potential to revolutionize our transportation system.
-They are more efficient than conventional internal combustion engine vehicles and produce no harmful tailpipe exhaust—their only emission is water.
-Fuel cell vehicles and the hydrogen infrastructure to fuel them are in an early stage of development.
-The U.S. Department of Energy is leading government and industry efforts to make hydrogen-powered vehicles an affordable, environmentally friendly, and safe transportation option.
+Fuel cell electric vehicles (FCEVs) are powered by hydrogen.
+They are more efficient than conventional internal combustion engine vehicles and produce no harmful tailpipe emissions—they only emit water vapor and warm air.
+FCEVs and the hydrogen infrastructure to fuel them are in the early stages of implementation.
+The U.S. Department of Energy leads research efforts to make hydrogen-powered vehicles an affordable, environmentally friendly, and safe transportation option.
 Hydrogen is considered an alternative fuel under the Energy Policy Act of 1992 and qualifies for alternative fuel vehicle tax credits.

-Fuel cell vehicles use a completely different propulsion system than conventional vehicles, which can be two to three times more efficient.
-Unlike conventional vehicles, they produce no harmful exhaust emissions.
-Other benefits include increasing U.S. energy security and strengthening the economy.
+FCEVs use a propulsion system similar to that of electric vehicles, where energy stored as hydrogen is converted to electricity by the fuel cell.
+Unlike conventional internal combustion engine vehicles, these vehicles produce no harmful tailpipe emissions.
+Other benefits include increasing U.S. energy resiliency through diversity and strengthening the economy.

 The most common type of fuel cell for vehicle applications is the polymer electrolyte membrane (PEM) fuel cell.
 In a PEM fuel cell, an electrolyte membrane is sandwiched between a positive electrode (cathode) and a negative electrode (anode).
-Hydrogen is introduced to the anode and oxygen to the cathode.
-The hydrogen molecules travel through the membrane to the cathode but not before the membrane strips the electrons off the hydrogen molecules.
+Hydrogen is introduced to the anode, and oxygen (from air) is introduced to the cathode.
+The hydrogen molecules break apart into protons and electrons due to an electrochemical reaction in the fuel cell catalyst.
+Protons then travel through the membrane to the cathode.

-The electrons are forced to travel through an external circuit to recombine with the hydrogen ions on the cathode side, where the hydrogen ions, electrons, and oxygen molecules combine to form water.
-The flow of electrons through the external circuit forms the electrical current needed to power a vehicle.
-See the fuel cell animation to learn more about the process.
+The electrons are forced to travel through an external circuit to perform work (providing power to the electric car) then recombine with the protons on the cathode side where the protons, electrons, and oxygen molecules combine to form water.
+See the Fuel Cell Electric Vehicle (FCEV) infographic to learn more about the process.